idia640/idia640.github.io/index.md

 Gliner, J. A., Morgan, G. A., & Leech, N. L. (2011).
 Research Methods in Applied Settings: An Integrated Approach to Design and Analysis.
 Routledge.

+Olson, R. (2015).
+Houston, we have a narrative: Why science needs story.
+University of Chicago Press.

 Pearson, Bob.
 (2016).
 Storytizing.
 1845 Publishing.

 Price, P.,  Jhangiani, R, & Chiang, I. (2015) Research Methods in Psychology. https://opentextbc.ca/researchmethods/